odelayIO/Home-Assistant-Devices/HA_MQTT_Blynk_Planter_Sensor/README.md

 # Wireless Moisture Sensor Mobile App

-Now added to Home Assistant.
+TODO: Update page with Home Assistant documentation.

 Created a wireless moisture sensor which updates the moisture level on a IOS/Android Blynk App.
 This was achieved using the [Arduino Nano ESP32](https://docs.arduino.cc/tutorials/nano-esp32/cheat-sheet/) development board and [Blynk.io](https://blynk.io/) mobile app.